fluxtech-me/frontik/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: "🆕 New Feature Request"
+name: "🆕 Feature"
 about: Suggest an idea for this project.
 title: ''
 labels: new feature
 assignees: Ruben-Arushanyan
 ---

-## Describe the feature
+## Description

 A clear and concise description of what the feature is.

 ## Additional

-Additional resources and information about the feature.
+Add any other content that might be helpful.